Last Updated on

 Can I replace hard taco shells with tortillas?

-I used chicken thighs for the cilantro lime chicken tacos, because when cooking chicken thighs I am sure that they will stay moist and juicy.
-And because I just happened to find some skinless, boneless chicken thighs to buy… That is not an easy task around here…
+- I used chicken thighs for the chili lime chicken tacos, because when cooking chicken thighs I am sure that they will stay moist and juicy.

 Can I use bone-in chicken thighs?

-Can I use chicken breast instead of chicken thighs?
+Can I use chicken breasts instead of chicken thighs?

 - olive oil

 - limes (zest and juice)

 - cayenne pepper or red chili flakes to taste

 - some nutmeg